hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

-# Starting a Maven Project from Scratch with H2 In-Memory Database
+# Hello World HotRod!

-This guide creates a Spring Boot Maven project with HotRod persistence from scratch.
-Then, it runs it.
+This guide runs a Spring Boot project with Maven and H2 in-memory database.
+It shows the basic idea of how HotRod works.

 You'll need:
 - Java.